Intrauterine Device (IUD)

 • After seeing a health care provider for a pre-IUD consultation, call and schedule an insertion appointment.

-• During your insertion appointment, there will be a physician or nurse practitioner and possibly a clinical learner (physician or nurse) attending to you.
-If you have any concerns about this please notify the front staff.
+• During your insertion appointment, there will be a physician and possibly a clinical learner (physician or nurse) attending to you.
+If you have any concerns about this please notify the front desk staff.

 • Arrange to pick up your IUD at the pharmacy a few days before your appointment.
 At your pre-insertion consultation, please request the health care provider fax an IUD prescription for you to the pharmacy of your choice.
-Prices vary depending on the pharmacy.
-FYI: The box it comes in is very large!
+FYI: The box an IUD comes in can be large as your IUD is pre-loaded into a single use sterile insertion tool.
 Make sure to bring the box to your IUD insertion appointment!

 • Pre-insertion birth control: